Archive - News Article

 Big Spring Independent School District officials apparently will not accept an unacceptable rating for their schools.

 Student improvement plans for all campuses which received an âacademically unacceptableâ rating from the Texas Education Agency will highlight tonightâs meeting of the BSISD Board of Trustees, which begins at 5:15 p.m. in the high school board room.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today:

-â¢ CHRISTOPHER BENNETT WOOTEN, 50, of 301 State St., was arrested Wednesday on a charge of possession of a controlled substance.
+â¢ CHRISTOPHER BENNETT WOOTEN, 50, of 301 State St., was arrested Wednesday on a charge of burglary of a vehicle.

 â¢ BURGLARY OF HABITATION was reported in the 2500 block of Carol Drive.

 â¢ ASSAULT was reported in the 400 block of N. Gregg Street.